Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Clavel

 Before you even take a bite, this Remington mezcaleria and taqueria’s clean white walls, warm wood furniture, incandescent string lights and gorgeous greenery will have you dying to snap a picture worthy of Instagram’s Explore page.
 And the food is just as eye-catching.
 Standouts include the lamb tacos with barbacoa braised in Mexican coffee and ceviche with lime-cured shrimp, spicy cilantro pesto and cucumber.
-Their cocktail menu is full of colorful tequila and mezcal-forward concoctions, plus ample non-alcoholic options.
+Clavel’s cocktail menu is full of colorful tequila and mezcal-forward concoctions, plus ample non-alcoholic options.

 Papermoon Diner